milenmk/laravel-blacklist/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please email **milen.karaganski@proton.me**.
-This email is exclusively for security-related reports.
+To report a vulnerability, please email **info@minkov.dev**.
 The first reply will be within 24 hours.

 Expected time to fix any reported vulnerability: